 The insurance company is also aware of the statute of limitations and will most likely try to drag out negotiations as long as they can to prevent you from filing a lawsuit on time.
 This is where consulting with a personal injury attorney is helpful.
 The attorney will be able to advise you of any deadlines you need to keep in mind, and also help with negotiating with the insurance company so you can maximize your recovery.

 Filing your insurance claim early will allow you to have enough time to try to resolve your case before the deadline the file your lawsuit expires.
 This way you won’t feel pressure to accept just any offer the insurance company gives you, and you will still have the option to file a lawsuit if the insurance company will not agree to compensate you completely.

 If you have been injured in an accident, you should consult with a lawyer to discuss your legal rights and determine how you can recover compensation for your injuries.
-The Atlanta accident attorneys at the Katz law firm represents persons injured in car accidents and other types of injury claims.
+The Atlanta accident attorneys at the Katz Personal Injury Lawyers represents persons injured in car accidents and other types of injury claims.
 Call to speak to one of our attorneys and learn how you can receive compensation for all of your losses including medical costs and lost income.